-- Participation in the national conferences (at least one per year) pertaining to Pediatric Rehabilitation Medicine.
+- Participation in the national conferences (one per year) pertaining to Pediatric Rehabilitation Medicine.

 - The fellows have an integral role as part of the training program for PM&R residents from MedStar National Rehabilitation Hospital and Walter Reed National Military Medical Center.